parmita52/machine-learning-spark-ex/README.md

 # Where to go from here?
  - Read about more ML topics, like all the ones on that cheat sheet
- - Saw some words you didn’t recognize ([clustering](https://towardsdatascience.com/the-5-clustering-algorithms-data-scientists-need-to-know-a36d136ef68), [association](https://en.wikipedia.org/wiki/Association_rule_learning), [ROC](https://www.dataschool.io/roc-curves-and-auc-explained/), [regression](https://www.quora.com/What-is-regression-in-machine-learning) etc…) Google them!
+ - Saw some words you didn’t recognize? ([clustering](https://towardsdatascience.com/the-5-clustering-algorithms-data-scientists-need-to-know-a36d136ef68), [association](https://en.wikipedia.org/wiki/Association_rule_learning), [ROC](https://www.dataschool.io/roc-curves-and-auc-explained/), [regression](https://www.quora.com/What-is-regression-in-machine-learning) etc…) Google them!
 Learn some more!
  - Improve this existing model by tuning the hyperparameters (ex. change the depth of this tree)
  - Test this out on a much larger, more legit dataset
  - Use a completely different model and see if it does better or worse. (go ahead and try that Neural Net or maybe Logistic Regression or a Random Forest!)